-The good thing about bone broth is that you can Freekeh or sorghum in it for added flavor, or use it as a base for soups, stews, and casseroles.
+When creating the bone broth, just roast some vegetables, and let it simmer all day long–on a side note, the longer this broth simmers, the more flavorful it becomes, which will only enhance the overall flavors.
+We used real bones to create this broth, so minerals such as calcium, magnesium, phosphorus, silicon, and sulfur which also provide additional health benefits.
+However, when shopping for bones, keep in mind that the kind of bones you buy matters.
+We feel it is important to purchase bones from grass-fed, organic raised cows that were raised without steroids, antibiotics or growth stimulants.
+Conventional bones produce a lot more scum (impurities), so it’s important to skim off as much as possible.
+The good thing about bone broth is that you can add whole grains such as Freekeh or sorghum in it for added flavor, or use it as a base for soups, stews, and casseroles.
 You can also drink it on its own for added health benefits!
 Studies have shown that drinking bone broth could be beneficial for athletes to help replace electrolytes after intense exercise and help in post-workout recovery (1).
 Bone broth has a good ratio of carbohydrate to protein, so consuming this beverage during the early phases of recovery has been shown to positively affect subsequent exercise performance and could be of specific benefit for athletes involved in multiple training or competition sessions on the same or consecutive days (1)

 Cabbage and White Bean Sorghum Soup

-- 2 tablespoon olive oil
+- 2 tbsp olive oil

 - 1 cup onion, chopped

-- 2 garlic cloves, minced
+- 2 cloves garlic, minced

-- 1 teaspoon crushed red pepper flakes (optional)
+- 1 tsp crushed red pepper flakes, optional

 - 1 cup carrots, finely chopped